MAHAMUDRA

 -

-For "no shows" guests will be charge 100% of the total price
+less then 3 day prior to your arrival date and "no shows" guests will be charge 100% of the total price

 Ethics and Protecting from Abuse